Please enjoy this post from the archives dated March 28, 2012

 Peer Reviewed

 Reviewing medical evidence has become such a habit that sometimes it feels almost impossible to think independently.
-I’ve always been a top-down thinker; I go with my gut instinct, …
+I’ve always been a top-down thinker; I go with my …

 By Ian Fagan, MD